 Once teeth are whitened, it stays white forever

 Teeth whitening results are not permanent.
 It may last for up to 3 years.
-Teeth stains from coffee, tea and from smoking are going to affect the whiteness of the teeth.
+Teeth stains from coffee, tea, and smoking are going to affect the whiteness of the teeth.